Marian University (Indiana): Academics

 Marian University offers several routes to earning a teaching license via Indianapolis Teaching Fellows, traditional education program, Master's Bridge to Teaching, the Master of Arts in Teaching program, and the ACTION program.
 Marian University is one of the few universities to offer the Leadership Academy for Principals.

 Marian University Leighton School of Nursing offers several degree programs including an online Accelerated BSN program that can be completed in as few as 16 months.

-Marian University College of Osteopathic Medicine opened in August 2013 with the first-class graduated 133 doctors of osteopathic medicine.
+Marian University's Tom and Julie College of Osteopathic Medicine opened in August 2013 with the first-class graduated 133 doctors of osteopathic medicine.
 The university also offers accelerated degree programs in business for adults through Marian's Adult Programs (MAP).

-On the Ancilla College campus, there are currently 7 degree programs offered.
-These include a Bachelor's in Nursing as well as Associate's in Agriculture, Business, Education, Exercise Science, Liberal Arts, and Veterinary Nursing.
+On the Ancilla College campus, eight degree programs are offered as of Fall of 2025.
+These include a Bachelor's in Elementary Education and Nursing as well as Associate's in Agriculture, Business, Education, Exercise Science, Liberal Arts, and Veterinary Nursing.

 Student life

 The Student Government Association of Marian University (SGA) is actively involved with campus events such as homecoming and the fall festival.
 Intramural sports are popular, especially basketball, flag football, and ultimate frisbee.
-Construction of a new dining commons, fitness facility, and the Paul J. Norman Center, the new home of the Byrum School of Business, will be completed in 2018.
-Students perform plays and other theatrical performances, including a marching band and speech team.
-In 2010, the speech team won the state championship and placed tenth in Division I at the national forensics championship.
-Each year, the speech team travels to nearly 12 tournaments, plus a week-long trip to the National Forensic Association's Individual Events Tournament in April.
-At tournaments, students compete in a variety of events such as impromptu speaking, persuasive speaking, and dramatic interpretation.
-On February 20, 2010, the speech team claimed first place over-all at the state tournament.
-A member of the speech team that year went on to become Miss.
-Indiana in 2014.

-There are nearly 30 student run clubs and organizations at Marian University, including The Literary Arts Society (LASMU), College Mentors for Kids, Pax Christi (peace and justice), Society of Human Resource Management (business), Marian University Student Nurses’ Association (MUSNA) (nursing), Kappa Delta Pi, Japan and Anime Culture Club (JACC)(culture), Marian Urban Sports (MUSC), the Green Life club (general), and Alpha Delta Gamma, the university's first fraternity.
+The speech team competes regularly; Audra Casterline, a member of the speech team was named Miss Indiana in 2014.

+There are nearly 30 student run clubs and organizations at Marian University.

 Adjacent to campus, though not located on campus property, is Bishop Simon Bruté College Seminary, a college seminary for Catholic seminarians, operated by the Archdiocese of Indianapolis.
 Approximately 20-30 young men, who are also Marian students, live at the seminary and receive formation there.